ckuelker/quick-guide-en-us/DevOps/Daemons/nginx.md

     `-- win-utf
 ```

-You might edit the default site, which is already enabled.
-Or you just copy
+You can edit the default site, which is already enabled.
+Or you can just copy
-content to ``/var/www/html``.
-Of course you have to overwrite index.html to see
+the content to `/var/www/html`.
+Of course, you will have to overwrite
-your content, since this page will be delivered first.
-An alternative might be
+`index.html` to see your content, since that page is served first.
+An
-to create a directory ``/var/www/html/dragon`` to serve your favorite pictures
+alternative would be to create a directory `/var/www/html/dragon` to serve your
-of dragons (or what ever).
+favorite pictures of dragons (or whatever).

 In the latter case look at: